 Would you like to find out more about what the project team is doing and get involved?
 Then join the TransACTION!+ focus group.
 This is an informal network of practitioners who are working to create effective media-based learning strategies and resources in their own institution.

 Members of TransACTION!+ are asked to:

-- provide feedback about their learning needs in relation to the creation of media-based learning strategies and resources through a short survey to be launched at the end of August 2022
+- provide feedback about their learning needs in relation to the creation of media-based learning strategies and resources

 - take part in beta testing of the different project results including the course, resources hub and workshops